 Start the tour with a visit to Dyffryn Gardens (National Trust) just west of Cardiff.
 Here you will find over 30 different themed areas amongst broad sweeping lawns including - the famous Pompeian garden, theatre garden, cloister garden, rose garden, and exceptional arboretum containing many rare trees.
 Group rates are available for pre booked groups.
-7 and 14 day touring passes are also available for international visitors.
+Touring passes for 7 and 14 day are also available for international visitors.

 Spend the rest of the afternoon wandering through 1000 acres of historic parklands and ornamental gardens at Margam Park.
 Visit the magnificent 18th century Orangery, Tudor-Gothic style Victorian Mansion House, and 12th century Chapter House.
 Look out for the deer herd roaming through the grounds.